May 11, 2015

 I’m fairly certain if you’re reading this post you are already familiar with what MailChimp is and how it can help your blog.
 Newsletters and email sign up forms are what this company does and they do it well.
 You can easily add one of their opt-in forms to your site and begin sending newsletters in any way you like to your active subscribers.

 Click to Tweet is a simple WordPress plugin that adds a button to the end of your blog post which upon clicking tweets the post.
 It’s that simple.

 While I’ve only covered a handful of the available tools I recommend honing in on a few and make use of them in your own way.
 Too many tools can be a bad thing in my experience.
-Keeping things simple, organized, and uncluttered are why we need tools to help us blog better.
-I hope you’ve found these useful.
+Keeping things simple, organized, and uncluttered is why we need tools to help our blog better.
+I hope you’ve found this useful.
 Be sure and take a second to share them to help get the word out!